-Sunnmørsalpene, the Sunnmøre Alps, are one of the finest range of the whole Norway, known in reason of their stunning peaks surrounded by deep fjords.
+Sunnmørsalpene, the Sunnmøre Alps, are one of the finest mountain ranges of the whole Norway, known in reason of their stunning peaks surrounded by deep fjords.
 Hornindalsrokken 1529 m, in the heart of Hjørundfjorden, is one of the highlights, a wonderful peak showing a sharp unmistakable profile.
-The mountain is known to be one of Norway's most beautiful peaks and it’s just impossible not to notice it!
+The mountain is known to be one of Norway's most attractive peaks and it’s just impossible not to notice it!
 Located in the Nordfjord area, near Hornindalsvatnet, the deepest lake in Norway and in the whole Europe, Hornindalsrokken is shared between the two counties of Sogn og Fjordane and Møre og Romsdal.

 Moreover Hornindalsrokken, which is also called Honndalsrokken or simply Rokken, is triple divided amongst three municipalities: the Hornindal municipality in Sogn og Fjordane county and the Stranda and Ørsta municipalities in Møre og Romsdal county.
 There are different ways to climb the peak, anyhow the easiest ones are from the Sæterdalen (Sætervalley) in Hornindal Kommune or from the Kjellstadalen ( Kjellstad valley) in Stranda Kommune.
 Both of these are accessible from RV 60 between Grodås and Hellesylt.
 The third option is via Tyssenaustet from Bjørke.
 In the previous chapters it will be described the itinerary starting from Horndøla Bru, across the Sæterdalen.